brollin/nextjs/modules/health/healthStory.md

 But anecdotally, there are a LOT of people who are curing health problems with the mind-body approach (which I'll describe shortly): people have cured their nerve pain, chronic fatigue syndrome, psoriasis, cyclical vomiting... the list is long.
 But maybe it doesn't seem likely that these conditions could have been caused ultimately by emotions?
-Reasonable, and I do think these conditions are real and sometimes strucural, where a mind-body approach won't completely resolve them.
+Reasonable, and I do think these conditions are real and sometimes structural, where a mind-body approach won't completely resolve them.
 But at the same time, think about the acute conditions I described at the beginning of this section and compare to these more chronic versions of those symptoms.
 Wouldn't it be reasonable to believe that there is a chronic analogue to those acute conditions, when the emotional problem is itself a long lived and chronic thing too?